adfreelife/PyCaptions/CONTRIBUTING.md

 You can test this using flake8 or any other tool.

+While styling rules are not mandatory, it is highly appreciated if they are followed before submitting a pull request.

 ## Pull Requests
 - Clearly state what you've tried to accomplish, try to be short as possible
 - If it's a new feature, include examples